-Renew Your Membership Now!
-Two-Year Membership Year Starts August 1st!
+Two-Year Membership Year Starts August 1st

 Membership in the Association provides a subscription to current news and other various announcements by the Association as well as a discounted registration fee at the upcoming conferences.

 Membership runs from August 1st – July 31st and is active for two years.
 Memberships for regular members are $100.00; memberships for students are $50.00 (all amounts in U.S. Dollars).

-IALSP Executive Officers for 2016-2018
+IALSP Executive Officers for 2018-2020

-President – Maggie Pitts
+Immediate Past President – Maggie Pitts

 Treasurer – Yan Bing Zhang

-Secretary – Alina Schartner
+Secretary – Rachyl Pines

-Communication Officer – Jessica Gasiorek
+Communications Officer – Jessica Gasiorek

-Publications Officer – Marko Dragojevic
+Publicity Officer – Marko Dragojevic

 Marko Dragojevic (Ph.D., University of California, Santa Barbara) is an Assistant Professor in the Department of Communication at the University of Kentucky.
 He studies language and interpersonal/intergroup communication.
 In particular, his research focuses on the communicative significance of linguistic variation – that is, differences in language use, including the use of different accents, dialects, and languages.
 His research tries to answer three broad questions: (1) How do we evaluate different language varieties and the speakers who use them?
 (2) How do those evaluations influence our own and others’ communicative behavior?
 (3) What are the cognitive and affective processes underlying those effects?
 He pursues these questions in three related lines of research: language attitudes, linguistic accommodation, and linguistic framing in persuasion.
 His recent publications have appeared in the Journal of Language and Social Psychology, Human Communication Research, Language in Society, and Journal of Health Communication.

-Asia – Itesh Sachdev
+Africa – Itesh Sachdev

-(Prof. Dr) Itesh Sachdev was born in Kenya and raised as a multilingual vegetarian.
-Following primary and mid-secondary education in Kenya, he migrated to the UK to complete his secondary education.
-He then read Psychology at the University of Bristol (UK), followed by doctoral research in Social Psychology at McMaster University (Ontario, Canada).
-His professional academic career began at the Department of Applied Linguistics at Birkbeck College (University of London, UK).
-At Birkbeck, in addition to his research and teaching, he also served as department head and Head of School of Languages, Linguistics & Culture.
-He then moved to the School of Oriental & African Studies (University of London) as Professor of Language and Communication and Director of the SOAS-UCL Centre for Excellence in ‘Languages of the Wider World’.
+(Prof. Dr) Itesh Sachdev, born and raised in Kenya as a multilingual vegan, received his formal education in Kenya, UK & Canada.
+Following his doctorate in social psychology, his professional academic career has been at the University ofLondon (UK) – at Birkbeck in Applied Linguistics and as Director of the SOAS-UCL Centre for Excellence in ‘Languages of the Wider World’.
 He has also held the Fritz Karsen Chair at Humboldt University, Berlin (Germany), served as president of the International Association for Language and Social Psychology, and president of the British Association for Canadian Studies.
-He has conducted research in the social psychology of language and intergroup relations with various ethnolinguistic groups including those in/from Bolivia, Canada, France, Hong Kong, India, Japan, Taiwan, Thailand, Tunisia and the UK.
-He is currently Emeritus Professor of Language and Communication at SOAS (Univ of London.
-UK).
-His current research focusses on issues of urban multilingualism and multiculturalism.
+He has conducted research in the social psychology of language and intergroup relations with members of various ethnolinguistic groups including those in/from Bolivia, Canada, France, Hong Kong, India, Japan, Taiwan, Thailand, Tunisia and the UK.
+He is currently Emeritus Professor of Language & Communication at SOAS, University of London, and his current research focuses on issues of urban multilingualism and multiculturalism.

 Asia – Mark Seilhamer

-Mark Fifer Seilhamer is a lecturer in the English Language and Literature Academic Group of the National Institute of Education at Nanyang Technological University in Singapore.
+Mark Fifer Seilhamer is a Lecturer in the English Language and Literature Academic Group of the National Institute of Education at Nanyang Technological University in Singapore.
 He has lived and taught in a variety of Asia-Pacific contexts – San Francisco, Guam, Hawaii, Taiwan, Japan, and Singapore, where he received his Ph.D. from National University of Singapore in 2011.
 With his introduction to IALSP at the 2014 conference in Honolulu, he immediately found it to be a very welcoming scholarly community.
 Research projects that he has been involved with include a qualitative study of the impact foreign language abilities have on identity in Taiwan and studies in Singapore investigating multilingual accommodation, attitudes toward Singlish, and Singaporean attitudes toward aging (as manifested in language use with the elderly).
 He is currently examining the role of language in Singapore primary school mathematics lessons and rapidly changing linguistic landscapes in Yangon, Myanmar.

 Europe – Martin Ehala